MissionalDigerati/sassify/README.md

 Usage
 -----

 To use the file, you need to download it and set its permissions to 755.
-You can do this from the terminal using `sudo chmod 755 sassify.sh`.
+You can do this from the terminal using `sudo chmod 755 lib/sassify`.
 You can now run the following command to sassify a file.

-`./sassify.sh <substitute-path> <with-path> <css-file-path>`
+`./lib/sassify <substitute-path> <with-path> <css-file-path>`

 Once it is complete, you will have a new file with the extension `.css.scss`.